 Reading time: 12 – 20 minutes

-Our home is our castle, and most castles have walls.
+Privacy fencing ideas are about more than just decoration.
+Our home is our castle and most castles have walls.
 I don’t think I need to invoke Robert Frost to prove that lots of people want to make their own yard a sanctuary from the busy outside world.
 Privacy fences are our modern castle walls.

 Can you even have a Privacy Fence?